stanley-gu/standardsCh/chapter.md

 ![Example of JDesigner's visual format\label{Figure:jdesigner}](images/JDesigner1.eps)

+### PySCeS

+While PySCeS has already been mentioned earlier as a human readable format for expressing biological models, the software package warrants mention again as a full-fledged modeling platform that can be used interactively and as a library. along with its scripted model description language, PySCeS is SBML compatible, and provides a full set of simulation tools, including stoichiometric, simulation, steady state, metabolic control, and Eigen analysis.
+Two and three-dimensional graphing is also made available through utilizing additional Python libraries.

 ### Systems Biology Workbench (SBW)

-SBW (Sauro et. al., 2004) is an extensible software framework that is both platform and language independent.
+SBW [@bergmann2006sbw] is an extensible software framework that is both platform and language independent.
 Its primary purpose is to encourage code reuse among members of the systems biology community.
 Developers can run SBW on Linux, Windows or Mac OS and can develop software in a variety of different languages including C/C++, Java, Delphi, FORTRAN, MATLAB, Perl, Python and any .NET language (e.g. Visual Basic or C#).
-The SBW was originally developed in parallel with SBML (Systems Biology Markup Language) as part of the Symbiotic Systems Project ERATO project at Caltech, Pasadena.
+The SBW was originally developed in parallel with SBML  as part of the Symbiotic Systems Project ERATO project at Caltech, Pasadena.

 The central component of SBW is the broker, which is responsible for coordinating interactions among the different resources connected to it.
 These